splunk/splunk-connect-for-snmp/docs/configuration.md

     key.

--   **privProtocol** (optional) - An indication of whether messages sent on behalf of this USM user be encrypted, and if so, the type of encryption protocol that is used.
+-   **privProtocol** (optional) - An indication of whether messages sent on behalf of this USM user are encrypted, and if so, the type of encryption protocol that is used.
 If both privKey and privProtocol are not set, usmNoPrivProtocol is implied.
 If privKey is set and no privProtocol is specified, usmDESPrivProtocol takes effect.